St. Augustine in His Study (Carpaccio): St. Augustine and the vision

-In this image St. Augustine is sitting at his desk writing a letter to his contemporary St. Jerome, a divine also known for his for his intellect.
+In this image St. Augustine is sitting at his desk writing a letter to his contemporary St. Jerome, a divine also known for his intellect.
 In his original letter, St. Augustine recounts that while he was in his study, in the city of Hippo, he had been contemplating a treatise on the "glory of blessed souls who rejoice with Christ."
 He then began to write a letter to St. Jerome about it when he was suddenly bathed in divine light accompanied by an indescribable aroma.
 Simultaneously the voice of St. Jerome, who had just died in Bethlehem, filled the room, chastising St. Augustine for his intellectual pride.

 This moment the painting depicts is that of St. Augustine seated at his desk, pen raised, peering at the window from which miraculous light pours, which was "not seen in our times, and hardly to be described in our poor language."
 This light is marked through the long shadows it casts across the floor and the mesmerized, attentive expressions of both St. Augustine and his dog, who sits on the floor.

+Preparatory sketch held by the British Museum, in which the dog is substituted with a different animal, perhaps a weasel or ermine.

-A finished preparatory drawing of this painting, made on paper with pen, survives that the British Museum in London that was made around 1501–1508.
+A finished preparatory drawing of this painting, made on paper with pen around 1501-1508, survives at the British Museum in London.
 The detailed drawing that Carpaccio made highlights the setting and the use of light; the figure of St. Augustine is more sketched.
 The most striking, albeit minor difference, between the drawing and the finished painting is that the latter has a dog, whereas the drawing itself (as well as the underdrawing detected by infrared reflectography) was planned with some other small animal in mind perhaps a cat, weasel or ermine.

 The light evenly illuminates many of the objects which are exhibited throughout St. Augustine's study.